If you or someone close to you has been wrongly convicted or unfairly sentenced, you need to get a competent appellate lawyer on your side – fast

 Speak with our experienced, knowledgeable and passionate appellate and post-conviction team now

-Difenderfer Rothman & Haber has established a robust appellate and post-conviction practice led by Attorney Stephanie M. Noel, who has handled countless cases ranging in seriousness from disorderly conduct to first-degree murder in both of Pennsylvania’s appellate courts.
+Difenderfer, Rothman, Haber & Mancuso, P.C. has established a robust appellate and post-conviction practice, our attorneys have handled countless cases ranging in seriousness from disorderly conduct to first-degree murder in both of Pennsylvania’s appellate courts.
 Our efforts have resulted in clients receiving new trials, reductions in their sentences, reinstatement of important rights, and outright reversals of their criminal convictions.